-The 3 Most Beloved Soda Candies in Japan
+The 3 Best and Most Beloved Soda Candies in Japan

-I have never seen the popularity ranking concerning Japanese soda candies, but I think I know what soda candies are standard and popular since I was born and raised in Japan.
+I have never seen the popularity ranking concerning Japanese soda candies, but I think I know what treats are standard and popular since I was born and raised in Japan.

 For example, I think the number of customer reviews shows the popularity of a product.
-Besides, even now I see several fizzy candies I used to eat as a kid being sold in almost any supermarket and convenience stores.
+Besides, even now, I see several fizzy candies I used to eat as a kid in almost any supermarket and convenience store.

 3 Must-Try Japanese Soda Candies

-Based on my standards, today I will introduce 3 must-try Japanese soda candies that are loved by many people in Japan.
+Based on such criteria, today, I will introduce 3 must-try Japanese soda candies, which are loved by many people in Japan.

 Asahi Mitsuya Cider Candy

-Asahi Mitsuya Cider Candy is a popular fizzy soda candy that recreates the taste of a classic Japanese soda pop “Mitsuya Cider”.
+First off, Asahi Mitsuya Cider Candy is a popular fizzy soda candy that recreates the taste of the classic Japanese soda pop “Mitsuya Cider”.

-Mitsuya Cider is a soda pop produced and sold by a leading Japanese food compony “Asahi”, and is one of the most beloved soda drinks in Japan.
+Mitsuya Cider is a soda drink produced and sold by the leading Japanese food company “Asahi”, and it is one of the most beloved carbonated beverages in Japan.

-The product consists of 3 basic flavors (original soda pop, grape, pineapple) and one limited-time flavor.
+This product is made up of 3 regular flavors (original soda, grape, pineapple) and one limited-time flavor.

 Morinaga Ramune Soda Candy

-“Ramune (ラムネ)” (Amazon.com) is a classic soda drink that represents Japan, which has been becoming popular in the world in recent years.
+“Ramune (ラムネ)” is a classic Japanese soda drink with its roots in lemonade, which has gained popularity in some countries in recent years.

-As the name indicates, Morinaga Ramune Soda Candy is a fizzy candy that recreates the taste of the Japanese Ramune soda pop.
+As its name suggests, Morinaga Ramune Soda Candy is a soda candy that recreates the taste of the Ramune soda pop.